webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Provide browser name to use instead of the default one:
+Provide a browser name to open it instead of your default one:

 __webpack.config.js__